From the time you started at AdRoll – how much has the market of online advertising evolved?’

 More recently, the rise of walled gardens such as Facebook, Amazon, and Google have complicated the ecosystem, obfuscating marketers’ ability to understand, manage, and measure the effectiveness of their advertising campaigns.
 While initially, brands accepted these new platforms as an exciting expansion of their efforts, a rising skepticism has emerged as the market has matured and businesses are actively investing in strategies to reduce their dependency on these major platforms.

 Today, we continue to see increased investments in how brands are leveraging data to develop holistic views of their customers and determine the actual impact of their efforts.
 Just as the advent of programmatic leveled the playing field for brands and publishers, so will the advancements in technology that aggregate data and enable advertisers to better drive value for their business despite operating in a crowded market.

-80 percent of all internet traffic will be video content in 2019, and 78% of brands saw more website traffic as a result of implementing video ads.
-Given the concentrated and hypercompetitive environment in which most brands play, video is a necessary ad format for staying relevant.
-I personally see two key value points of video:
+Given the concentrated and hypercompetitive environment in which most brands play, Video is a necessary ad format for staying relevant.
+I personally see two key-value points of the video: